Institutional Policy: GP-09

 4.4

-If a student completes a remediated course with a passing grade, the student’s transcript will report a grade of 70R.
-The grade of 70 will be used to calculate the student’s grade point average and class standing.
+If a student completes a remediated course with a passing grade, the student’s transcript will report a grade of C-.
+The grade of C- and numerical grade of 70% will be used to calculate the student’s grade point average and class standing.

 4.5

-If a student fails to complete a remediated course with a passing grade, the student’s transcript will reflect a grade of 65 and is considered a course failure.
-The student’s academic record and professionalism record will be remanded to the Graduate Academic Performance Committee for review and recommendation to the Associate Dean for Graduate Medical Programs pursuant to Institutional Policy GP-01: Academic and Professional Standards.
+If a student fails to complete a remediated course with a passing grade, the student’s transcript will reflect a grade of F and is considered a course failure.
+The student’s academic record and professionalism record will be remanded to the Graduate Academic Performance Committee for review and recommendation to the Associate Dean of Graduate Medical Programs pursuant to Institutional Policy GP-01: Academic and Professional Standards.

 GP 09-5.
 Implementation of Policy